-A narrated ride with the Chicago Trolley & Double Decker Co is a fun way to get your bearings and hop on and off at the sights you’d most like to explore.
+A guided ride with Big Bus Tours is a fun way to get your bearings and hop on and off at the sights you’d most like to explore.
 Or see the city’s amazing architecture on foot with a Chicago Architecture Center walking tour, or by boat on the center’s Chicago’s First Lady Cruise.

 Drop into the Chicago Architecture Center box office for tour tickets, but not before you’ve explored its galleries.
 Building Tall, located in the Skyscraper Gallery, is a great immersion course into Chicago’s architectural legacy, as well as ground-breaking world architecture.
 The exhibit catalogs significant achievements in skyscraper design — particularly fitting given Chicago’s status as the birthplace of the modern skyscraper.

 Head over to Latinicity in Block 37, a food hall filled with Latin-inspired street food options.
 Sample the extensive German-American menu and craft brew list at The Berghoff, which first opened its doors in 1898.
 Or stop into the Lockwood Restaurant at historic Palmer House Hilton to try the brownie in the place where it was invented.

 Spend the afternoon browsing historic State Street.
 Give your wallet a workout at the fashionable flagship Macy’s State Street, housed in a landmark building.
 Then check out Block 37, home to a bunch of hip stores and eateries.

 For dinner, pick from one of three restaurants within Italian Village, a long-time Loop favorite that’s been run by the Capitanini family since 1927.
 The Dearborn is a modern American tavern with a laidback vibe and refined takes on the classics.
 Or grab a seat at the swanky bar in Cochon Volant, which will transport you straight to a French brasserie.